 Cornell Concert Commission (CCC)

-1. All obligations listed in Article 5 §5.02.
+All obligations listed in Appendix B, Section VIII.A

-2. The Cornell Concert Commission shall continue to offer discounted tickets for all ticketed events.
+The Cornell Concert Commission shall continue to offer discounted tickets for all ticketed events.

-3. The Concert Commission shall seek to produce two shows at Bailey Hall or similarly sized venue each academic year.
+The Concert Commission shall seek to produce two shows at Bailey Hall or a similarly sized venue each academic year.

-4. The Concert Commission shall seek to produce two shows at Barton Hall or similarly sized venue each academic year.
+The Concert Commission shall seek to produce two shows at Barton Hall or a similarly sized venue each academic year.

-5. The Cornell Concert Commission shall seek to produce one free show every year on the Arts Quad.
+The Cornell Concert Commission shall seek to produce one free show every year on the Arts Quad.

-6. Each year, the Cornell Concert Commission shall co-sponsor a minimum of three on-campus music events

-with other Cornell University groups.
+Each year, the Cornell Concert Commission shall co-sponsor a minimum of three on-campus music events with other Cornell University groups.

-7. The Cornell Concert Commission shall allocate at least 35% of tickets for sale exclusively to graduate/professional students on the first day of sales.
-Any tickets not sold to graduate/professional students at the end of the day may be returned to the general student pool of tickets.
-If all allocated graduate/professional student tickets are sold, graduate/professional students may still purchase discounted tickets from the general
+The Cornell Concert Commission shall allocate at least 35% of tickets for sale exclusively to graduate/professional students on the first day of sales.
+Any tickets not sold to graduate/professional students at the end of the day may be returned to the general student pool.
+If all allocated graduate/professional student tickets are sold, graduate/professional students may still purchase discounted tickets from the general student pool.

-student pool.

-8. The Cornell Concert Commission shall track the number of tickets sold to graduate/professional students, and

-report these numbers back to the GPSA upon request.
+The Cornell Concert Commission shall track the number of tickets sold to graduate/professional students and report these numbers back to the GPSA upon request.

-9. The Cornell Concert Commission shall offer identical pricing to graduate/professional and undergraduate students.
+The Cornell Concert Commission shall offer identical pricing to graduate/professional and undergraduate students.

-10. The Cornell Concert Commission shall follow the following advertising guidelines:

-a.
-CCC shall notify Graduate/Professional students at least 14 calendar days prior to tickets going on sale of at minimum: 1) The act/show, 2) The date and time of the act, 3) The price of tickets, 4) How to purchase tickets.
+The Cornell Concert Commission shall follow the following advertising guidelines: CCC shall notify graduate/professional students at least 14 calendar days prior to tickets going on sale, at a minimum of

+the act/show

+the date and time of the act

+The price of tickets

+How to purchase tickets.

-11. The Cornell Concert Commission shall consider the unique tastes of graduate/professional students in their act selection and shall host at least one show a year where an act is specifically chosen for their appeal to
+The Cornell Concert Commission shall consider the unique tastes of graduate/professional students in their act selection and shall host at least one show a year where an act is specifically chosen for their appeal to graduate/professional students.

-graduate/professional students.

-Cornell Tech Campus - Master’s Students

-1. The activity fee (GPSAF), appropriately deducted for the contributions to the GPSA & Risk Management, will

-be returned to a registered and officially recognized organization at the Tech campus in NYC.
-The Cornell Tech

-organization must satisfy these conditions:

-Have a set of bylaws and funding guidelines that will outline how the funds will be distributed equitably among

-the different groups on the Cornell Tech Campus.

-Register every year with the SLECA office via the OrgSync platform (or equivalent registration system needed

-for every student organization at Cornell University).

-Submit a detailed report to the appropriations committee every two years in the activity fee setting year.
-This

-report must be submitted by the final byline application deadline and outline all their requests and expenses

-similar to every byline funded organization.

-Subject to all Cornell regulations as enforced by the GPSA.

-Review and update their bylaws & funding guidelines for two years.
-It is recommended that this be performed in

-the Spring semester of the activity fee setting year.

-Follow all the regulations required for a byline-funded organization.

-2. Conflict Resolution: Any student group funded by Cornell Tech Organization has the right to appeal if they

-feel that their allocation was unfair.
-The Cornell Tech Organization shall set a formal appeals process, which will

-be reviewed and approved by the GPSA Appropriations Committee by December 1, 2018, to determine how

-these disputes will be resolved.

 Cornell University Department of Athletics & Physical Education

-1. All obligations listed in Article 5§5.02.
+All obligations listed in Appendix B, Section VIII.A